josvanos/gpt-code-review-bot/README.md

-# gpt-code-review-bot
+# gpt-code-review-tests
-Code review bot software created for thesis at Utrecht University
+Created for thesis at Utrecht University

+- results: include all the results of the pull-request summarized
+- tests: all tests conducted